arrowSoftware/8BitCPU/README.md

 ```
 Warning: 0 references found for label 'variable' on line 7
 ```
-Fix: Variable lable is not referenced in code, remove it or reference it.
+Fix: Variable label is not referenced in code, remove it or reference it.

 ### Reference assembler outputs.
 Example asm program